 Introduction

-We offer multiple contact center products/solutions with different deployment models:
+We support the following contact center solutions with different deployment models:

 • Cisco Unified Contact Center Express (UCCX)